rpidproject/rpid/docs/01-February-2019.md

 ### Handle/DTR Service Update
    * Scott's operational report
    * Plans for Jetstream transistion - Allocation appoved for 100,000k US.
-This shoudl allow two VMs for 5 years.
+This should allow two VMs for 5 years.
    * Initial VMs up and accessible
    * Handle installed on Jetstream, not populated yet.